abbieolson/motif-mark/README.md

 A program for plotting protein-binding motifs on an axon and flanking introns.

 #### Program Specifics:
-Takes a FASTA file and a file of protein motifs.
+Takes a FASTA file and a protein motif file.
 Outputs a to-scale vector-based image with multiple motifs.